Everything You Need to Know About Keeping Rugs and Carpets Clean

 How to Clean Common Carpets

 Depending on the materials of your carpet, different methods should be used for vacuuming, liquid spills and deep cleaning.

 Carpet Type: Synthetic

-Deep Cleaning on Your Own: Professional steam cleaning works best on wall-to-wall carpeting and may be required by the warranty.
+Professional steam cleaning works best on wall-to-wall carpeting that needs a deep clean, and it may be required by the warranty.
 If you want to do it yourself, vacuum thoroughly, then use an extraction machine from a rental company (supermarket models are less powerful).
-Test cleaning solution by pouring a few drops into a saucer and allowing to evaporate (a hair drier speeds the process).
+Test the cleaning solution before you begin by pouring a few drops into a saucer and allowing it to evaporate (a hair drier speeds the process).
 If the dried residue in the saucer remains sticky, switch cleaners.
-Use fans or air-conditioning to dry carpet.
+Use fans or air-conditioning to dry the carpet.
 Area rugs can be cleaned using the same methods.